• They are behind on a house payment and facing foreclosure (read our complete guide to home foreclosure here)

 – What on earth does “noncontingent, liquidated, unsecured debt” mean?

 A basic definition would be a debt with a readily ascertainable amount in which all events creating the debt occurred prior to filing bankruptcy.
 Further, the debt cannot be attached to any property.
 This would include credit cards, medical bills, repossession deficiencies, and many others.
 It is up to your bankruptcy attorney to help you determine what types of debts you have.

 – What’s the difference between secured debt and unsecured debt?
 Why does it matter?

-Again, it is up to your bankruptcy lawyer to help you determine what types of debt you have.
+Again, it is up to your bankruptcy attorney to help you determine what types of debt you have.
 Generally, a good way to think about secured vs. unsecured debt is: if you own something that will be taken away from you for non-payment, it is almost certainly a secured debt.
 The distinction matters because you must either provide for payment of your secured debt or surrender the collateral (let it go back to the creditor).

-What is the disposable income test?
+-What is the disposable income test?

 It’s pretty simple actually.
 Take your net income after taxes and deductions (but not necessarily the deductions for retirement and retirement loans) and subtract your average monthly expenses.
 The amount left over must be paid monthly into your chapter 13 plan for a minimum of 36 months.
 The disposable income test is simple but its application is complicated.
 If you are subject to means testing, those results may have some bearing on what you pay as well.
 You and your attorney will work together to determine your net income as well as a livable budget.
 If you have never done a budget, DO IT NOW!
 I do a budget with potential clients as part of a consultation.
 Creating and constantly refining a budget is essential to landing on your financial feet.
 Less than 15% of everyone who has come in for a consultation had ever done a budget.